hmusgrave/zalias/README.md

 ```

 ## Status
-Work has me pretty busy lately, so I might have a few weeks lead time on any responses.
 Targets Zig 0.11.
 Note that the minimum size in the current implementation is approximately a cache line, which might not be suitable for holding many small distributions.